zabbix/zabbix/templates/app/apache_agent/README.md

 ## Overview

 For Zabbix version: 6.2 and higher.
-This template is developed to monitor Apache HTTPD by Zabbix that works without any external scripts. external scripts.
+This template is developed to monitor Apache HTTPD by Zabbix that works without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.
-The template Apache by Zabbix agent - collects metrics by polling [mod_status](https://httpd.apache.org/docs/current/mod/mod_status.html) locally with Zabbix agent:
+The template `Apache by Zabbix agent` - collects metrics by polling [Apache Satus module](https://httpd.apache.org/docs/current/mod/mod_status.html) locally with Zabbix agent:

 ```text
 127.0.0.1